 5. HulkFit Power Cage Squat Rack

 If you’ve been to the gym before, you’re probably used to seeing a squat rack in the form of more of a cage-like setup.
 This squat rack from HulkFit brings that gym-ready rack into your home for a pretty affordable price.
-While you’ll have to make sure your space is big enough to include it, the squat rack includes a bunch of other features including rubberized feet to protect your floors, a multi-grip pull-up bar, steel safety bars with adjustable j-hooks and much more.
+While you’ll have to make sure your space is big enough to include it, the squat rack comprises a bunch of other features, including rubberized feet to protect your floors, a multi-grip pull-up bar, steel safety bars with adjustable j-hooks and much more.
 Oh, and it’s in a striking yellow color that makes it decidedly fun to use.

 6. UBOWAY Squat Rack

-For those who are brand new to squatting and don’t want to set aside a considerable amount of money in order to properly invest in a rack, this UBOWAY Squat Rack is a fantastic beginner option.
+For those who are brand new to squatting and don’t want to set aside a considerable amount of money to invest in a pro-grade rack, this UBOWAY Squat Rack is a fantastic beginner option.
 With a weight capacity of up to 550 pounds, this will help first-time squatters get a good feel for their capacity while they work to build and create power.
 This rack doesn’t have a lot of the other features that many of the other racks have, but that helps to drive down the price and really allows you to focus on nailing your squat form.

 7. papable Power Rack Squat Rack